VamshiIITBHU14/NLPSwift/README.md

 NSLinguisticTagger provides a uniform interface to a variety of natural language processing functionality with support for many different languages and scripts.
 One can use this class to segment natural language text into paragraphs , sentences, or words and tag information  about those segments such as parts of speech, lexical class, lemma, script and language.

-**Part of speech (POS):**

-In English language, noun, verb, adjective, adverb, pronoun , preposition , conjunction and interjection are part of speech.

-Example :
+***Coding Example :***

 ```
 import UIKit

-let inputString = "In Old Delhi, a neighborhood dating to the 1600s, stands the imposing Mughal-era Red Fort, a symbol of India, and the sprawling Jama Masjid mosque, whose courtyard accommodates 25,000 people."
+let inputString = "In Old Delhi, a neighborhood dating to the 1600s, stands the imposing Mughal-era Red Fort."

 // tag schemes: tag schemes are constants that are used to identify pieces of information that we want from the input text.
 Tag schemes asks tagger to look for informations like